 A strong global economy may be a good thing, but with it comes rising costs and talent shortages.

-The investment management industry is not immune from these challenges, and outsourcing could be a way to avoid higher expenses and lack of talent.
+The investment management industry is not immune from these challenges, and middle-office outsourcing could be a way to avoid higher expenses and lack of talent.

 A strong economy typically translates to a greater demand in financial services, and the increase in clients and reports that need to be generated can stretch investment management operations thin.